Arabian-vACC/library/docs/aerodrome/muscat/gmp.md

 Once the aircraft reaches the designated holding point, it shall be transferred to the Tower frequency, where the pilot will receive their VFR departure clearance.

-### 3.8.1 VFR departures into uncontrolled airspace
+### 3.8.1 VFR Departures into Uncontrolled Airspace
 VFR flight activity should be planned in accordance to published VFR charts, specifically the “**Muscat Visual Approach**” chart for VFR traffic navigating out of the Muscat CTR into neighbouring airspaces.
 GMP may use the appropriate charts as per the requirements of the pilot’s intentions in accordance with 3.7.1 and 3.7.2.

-### 3.7.1 VFR Departures into Controlled Airspace
+### 3.8.2 VFR Departures into Controlled Airspace
 VFR traffic shall be cleared via the most appropriate VFR route towards their destination.
 As Muscat Approach operates within the Muscat CTR (Class C), coordination with Muscat Approach is required when online for all VFR departures.

 All VFR departures shall initially be assigned a squawk code of 7000.
 Muscat Approach may issue a discrete squawk code for identification purposes if necessary.